culler/chacha/README.rst

 =======================

-This Python package provides tools for encrypting and decrypting files with the ChaCha20 stream cipher, using a key derived from a pass phrase.
+This Python package provides tools for encrypting and decrypting files with Daniel Bernstein's ChaCha20 stream cipher, using a key derived from a pass phrase.
+Encrypted files include a Poly1305 authentication tag to detect tampering with an encrypted file.

 Warning
 -------

-This is a work in progress, published here for testing only.
+This is still a work in progress, published here for testing only.
 Do not use it for anything important.
 The file formats and encryption algorithms are subject to change, which could leave you with encrypted files that you cannot decrypt.
-Also the encrypted files are currently not authenticated, which introduces security vulnerabilities.

 Installation
 ------------